 It’s Not Your Fault!

-I blamed myself for the bad things that happened in my relationship.
+I blamed myself for the bad things in my relationship.
 For years I felt like if I had done something differently or changed the way I acted, maybe half of those situations wouldn’t have happened.
-Imagine how much we beat ourselves up and tear our confidence down because of the way someone else treats us.
+Imagine how much we tear our confidence down because of the way someone else treats us.

-I’m here to tell you that nothing he did was your fault.
-Everything you went through isn’t a reflection of who you are as a woman.
+I’m here to tell you that nothing they did was your fault.
+Everything you went through isn’t a reflection of who you are as a person.
 I know my confidence had hit an all-time low and I couldn’t understand why I wasn’t good enough.
-However, I’m glad I came to my senses and realized his toxic actions had nothing to do with me.
+I’m glad I came to my senses and realized their toxic actions had nothing to do with me.

 The last lesson I learned from being in a toxic relationship is there’s nothing wrong with staying single.
-I don’t know why, but I felt like it was the end of the world once I decided to walk away from the relationship.
-I felt out of place and I didn’t think I could be by myself— I thought I needed someone by my side and it would suck if I didn’t.
-But now I’m glad I decided to remain single and take time for myself.
+I don’t know why, but I felt like it was the end of the world once I decided to end the relationship.
+I felt out of place and I didn’t think I could be alone — I thought I needed someone by my side to be happy.
+But, I’m glad I decided to remain single and take time for myself.

 If I would’ve rushed into another relationship it wouldn’t have turned out good.
 I would’ve carried all of that baggage to the next person who wouldn’t have deserved it.
 I don’t care what society says or thinks, being single isn’t a curse and it’s not the worst thing that can happen.
-If anything, being single is a time for you to completely heal and learn from your mistakes.Being single isn't the worst that can happen.
-If anything, it's a time for you to heal from your past and learn from your mistakes.
-Click To Tweet
+If anything, being single is a time for you to heal and learn how to love yourself.

-During my 5-6 years of being single, I’ve learned a lot about myself.
+During my singleness, I’ve learned a lot about myself.
 I’ve been able to find my confidence, love myself, and improve mentally, physically, and emotionally.
 There was a weight lifted and I found out how to be happy without having someone by my side.
 Being in a relationship shouldn’t define your happiness — make sure you fall in love with yourself first.

-Whew, it felt good to write all of this down and I hope my personal experiences help someone else.
-Yes, it hurts like hell when you’ve been by someone’s side holding them down but then everything hits rock bottom.
-At times, you may reflect and try to piece together everything that happened and figure out where things went wrong, however, it’s not worth your time or energy.
+It hurts like hell when you’ve been by someone’s side holding them down but then everything hits rock bottom.
+At times, you may reflect and try to piece together everything and figure out where things went wrong, however, it’s not worth your time or energy.

-There is an amazing person out there who is waiting to spoil you and give you all of the love you desire and deserve.
-There’s no need to rush the process though!
-Focus on becoming a better YOU so you can be prepared once that person does show up in your life.
-When you do that, you’ll be able to open your heart and fall in love again…this time, with the right person.
+Focus on becoming a better you so you can be prepared once the right person shows up in your life.
+When you do that, you’ll be able to open your heart and fall in love again!